Supporting Deaf people and those with acquired hearing difficulties to live independent lives

 And much more...

-Learn BSL with WNDA - Courses starting October 2022 - Limited spaces so book your place now!
+Learn BSL with WNDA - Courses now on - Limited spaces so book your place now!

 Social Groups for BSL Users